santana-jay/RevveD/README.md

 Team:

-* Person 1 - Which microservice?
+* Jay S- Which microservice?
+Service
-* Person 2 - Which microservice?
+* Moses A - Which microservice?
+Sales

 ## Design